No. 2 Michigan pulls away for 74-52 win over Binghamton

 The Wolverines (13-0) led just 46-43 before a 19-4 run put the game away.
 Jordan Poole scored 18 points, and Zavier Simpson had two points, nine rebounds and a career-high 10 assists.

 Chancellor Barnard led the Bearcats (4-10) with 14 points.
-This was the highest-ranked opponent in the history of the Binghamton program.
+Michigan was the highest-ranked opponent in the history of the Binghamton program.

-But Michigan went 11 of 18 from 3-point range.
+Michigan did go 11 of 18 from 3-point range.
 Poole made a career-high six shots from long distance, and Brazdeikis made all three of his attempts.

 Binghamton: The Bearcats’ defensive approach worked decently.
 Michigan missed enough open midrange shots to keep the game close for a while, and this was a credible performance for Binghamton, on the road as a huge underdog.